Muskogee County District Court 02.28.23

-ANDERSON, Deangelo Markel.
-Possession of firearm after former felony conviction.
-Bond $15,000.
-Hearing March 8.

-KILE, Christopher Wayne aka KILE-RUD, Christopher Wayne.
-Unlawful possession of controlled drug with intent to distribute; unlawful possession of drug paraphernalia.
-Bond $50,000.
-Hearing March 6.
+BRUCKER, Jessica Marie.
+Unlawful possession of controlled drug with intent to distribute (methamphetamine).
+Bond $10,000.
+Sounding docket March 14.

-WALLEN, Christopher Michael.
-Endeavoring to manufacture controlled dangerous substance; possession of precursors with intent to manufacture; possession of controlled dangerous substance.
-Bond $50,000.
-Hearing March 6.

 Dismissals